The Competence Trap

 Accumulation

 Compromises 1–6Each compromise is slightly larger than the last.
 Each one is rationalized with increasing sophistication.
-The employee's intelligence becomes the mechanism of their own imprisonment — building coherent arguments for why this is fine.
+The employee's intelligence becomes the tool of their own containment — building coherent arguments for why this is fine, why this is necessary.

 Imprisonment